jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-17-trace-postgresql-lw-locks.md

 ```

 ## Summary
 `pg_lw_lock_trace` is a tracer for PostgreSQL lightweight locks.
 The tool is available [on GitHub](https://github.com/jnidzwetzki/pg-lock-tracer/) for download.
 It uses _Userland Statically Defined Tracing_ to trace the LWLock activity in real-time.
+Statistics about wait times of the LWLocks are also collected.
+This makes the tool very useful for performance analysis.

 A description of a lock tracer for heavyweight locks can be found in the [first part](/2023/01/11/trace-postgresql-locks-with-pg-lock-tracer.html) of this article series about locks.